 By storing exemptions on a per-site, per-scheme basis, attack surface is significantly reduced, because only sites you’ve specifically allowed in the past are permitted to bypass the prompt.

-This change will also be available in browsers based on Chromium 84.
+This change is also available in other browsers based on Chromium 84+.

 Some notes on this change: